Overview

 The Oral Examination

-The oral examination is a conversation between you and your committee members (approximately 45 minutes in length) during which you will be asked to "defend" your thesis project and paper by addressing its central ideas and sources.
+The Oral Examination is a conversation between you and your committee members (approximately 45 minutes in length) during which you will be asked to "defend" your Thesis Project and Thesis Writing by addressing its central ideas and sources.
 There should be a clear correspondence between the work and your words.
-Print out two hard copies (one for you, one for the department) of your thesis paper, including the Title Page, and bring them both with you to the oral examination.
-Make sure all of the information on this page is correct, including the spelling of your committee members’ names and the title of your thesis project.

-It is your responsibility to schedule the oral exam so that all committee members can be present.
+It is your responsibility to schedule the Oral Examination so that all committee members can be present.
 If you are mounting an exhibition, the exam should take place on site during the exhibition.

 What to Submit, Where, and When